Fhiltyphil88/website/src/docs/languages/scala.md

 Metals adds helpful Scala features to Gitpod, for example, advanced autocompletion and debugging support just to name a few.
 Although to use it you must also have the previously mentioned Scala Syntax.

-To get it, simply head to Gitpod's **Extensions** panel (left vertical menu in the IDE), then search for "Scala Metals", and install it "for this project".
+To get it, open Gitpod's **Extensions** panel (left vertical menu in the IDE), then search for "Scala Metals", and install it "for this project".
 Then, commit the automatic `.gitpod.yml` change that was made by Gitpod.

 Boom!
 You're done!
 (Just a reminder, don't forget to push the changes.)